 Riders isn’t the right word though.
-While the folks we take on the trail are technically riding, I would not call them riders, a distinction riders everywhere understand.
+While the folks we take on the trail are technically riding, I would not call them riders.
+A distinction riders everywhere understand.

 The Auto-Pilot Mistake

-The Ultimate Way of Transport
+The Ultimate Way of Transport – Horseback Riding in Colorado

-Horses are the ultimate four-wheel-drive vehicle, and can go places that are otherwise inaccessible except on foot, and can carry things that we can’t otherwise transport, even on foot.
+Horses are the ultimate four-wheel-drive vehicle, and can go places that are otherwise inaccessible except on foot.
+And they can carry things that we can’t otherwise transport, even on foot.
 They allow us a whole new category of access into wilderness areas and some of the most beautiful places in Colorado.
 Once we leave the crowded trails and find ourselves in the backcountry, we can hear nothing but hoofbeats on the dirt, the rustle of the aspen leaves, the trickle of streams of icy snowmelt over stone.

 There are no sounds of traffic, no people playing music or talking on the trail, no bikes whizzing by or planes overhead.
 No buildings in sight, no cell phone reception, and the rest of the world feels a world away.
 Time slows down, sometimes even stands still in the mountains.
 Those are the best moments on the mountain – sitting in the saddle, taking in sweeping views of the valley full of aspens just starting to change colors, sipping a cold beer.
 That’s the way we do it here in Colorado.

-Apart from horse riding in Colorado, Adrienne has a busy life.
+Apart from horseback riding in Colorado, Adrienne has a busy life.
 She joined us recently on one of our podcast episodes to tell us how she travels the world riding horses and built her own equestrian tourism business.
 You can follow her adventures on her Website, Instagram or on Facebook.